 Branscombe's Manor Mill boasts a rich history, and has delighted visitors ever since its return to full working order.

-In July and August, the Mill will also open on Wednesdays, 2 - 5pm.
+31 July and during August, the Mill will also open on Wednesdays, 2 - 4pm.

 Please note that the waterwheel only works when the water from the leat is flowing.